mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## Defaults

 `mariadb-operator` aims to provide highly configurable CRs, but at the same maximize its usability by providing reasonable defaults.
 In the case of `MaxScale`, the following defaulting logic is applied:
-- `spec.servers` are infered from `spec.mariaDbRef`
+- `spec.servers` are infered from `spec.mariaDbRef`,
-- `spec.monitor.module` is infered from the `spec.mariaDbRef`
+- `spec.monitor.module` is infered from the `spec.mariaDbRef`.
+- `spec.monitor.cooperativeMonitoring` is set if [High availability](#high-availability) is enabled.
-- If `spec.services` is not provided, the following are configured by default
+- If `spec.services` is not provided, the following are configured by default:
-  - `readwritesplit` service on port `3306`
+  - `readwritesplit` service on port `3306`.
-  - `readconnroute` service pointing to the primary node on port `3307`
+  - `readconnroute` service pointing to the primary node on port `3307`.
-  - `readconnroute` service pointing to the replica nodes on port `3308`
+  - `readconnroute` service pointing to the replica nodes on port `3308`.

 ## Server configuration

-As an alternative to provide a reference to a `MariaDB` via `spec.mariaDbRef`, you can also specify the servers manually, like in this [example](../examples/manifests/mariadb_v1alpha1_maxscale_full.yaml):
+As an alternative to provide a reference to a `MariaDB` via `spec.mariaDbRef`, you can also specify the servers manually:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1